ProPranu6/ML-PTSD/README.md

 ## Passive Data Processing

-This repository contains scripts and notebooks for processing and analyzing passive data.
-The passive data includes various streams of data such as Fitbit data, collected passively from users.
+This repository contains scripts and notebooks for processing and analyzing passive wearable data.
+The passive data includes various streams of data collected passively from users.

 ## Files Description